Barry Hunter (footballer)

 Barry Hunter (born 18 November 1968) is a former Northern Ireland international footballer, working as chief scout for club Liverpool.

 Hunter was born in Coleraine, and made his name with Wrexham before transferring to Reading for £400,000.
 On ending his playing career at Portadown, he had a short spell as the caretaker-assistant manager at Swindon Town under Ady Williams.
 Williams and Hunter were replaced by Paul Sturrock and Kevin Summerfield.

-He joined Premier League Blackburn Rovers as a senior scout in 2006.
-Responsible for team assessments and player recruitment.
-He was recruited by Norwich City Manager Glenn Roeder as the clubs chief scout in June 2008.
+He joined Premier League Blackburn Rovers as a senior scout in 2006, responsible for team assessments and player recruitment.
+He was recruited by Norwich City manager Glenn Roeder as the clubs chief scout in June 2008.

-In December 2008, Hunter moved to Manchester City as a Senior scout/ regional scouting manager.
+In December 2008, Hunter moved to Manchester City as a senior scout/regional scouting manager.

 In September 2012, Hunter moved to Liverpool as the club's chief scout.

-In 2007 he achieved Certificate in Applied Management from Warwick University.

-In 2017 he completed the FA Level 5 for Technical Directors.